 The drivers and others who are filing claims contact the insurance companies that are involved.

-Who determines who is responsible for the accident?
+Who determines fault in the accident?

 An accident’s effect on your rates depends upon the circumstances of the accident and how many claims you’ve had in recent years.

-An accident typically will affect your rates anywhere from three to five years; it depends upon state laws and the guidelines of your car insurance company.
+An accident typically will affect your rates anywhere from three to five years – it depends upon state laws and the guidelines of your car insurance company.

-Can I still get cheap car insurance after an accident?
+Learn more about How can you get cheap car insurance after an accident?

 How long does an accident stay on my record?